SumOfBesties/besties-layout/README.md

 nsg2-layouts can be used in conjunction with a [modified build of obs-websocket](https://github.com/obsproject/obs-websocket/pull/1229) to react to scene changes when a transition starts as opposed to when it completes.
 If this build is in use, set the `obs.sceneDataInTransitionEvents` property in the bundle configuration file to `true`.
 Otherwise, set it to `false`.

+#### Visualizer space

+Set `intermission.addVisualizerSpace` to `true` in the configuration file to add an empty space to the intermission graphic, intended for an audio visualizer.
+This hasn't been used in any live NSG events.

 ## Usage